phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ![](https://learn.hashicorp.com/static/img/intro-ui-jobs-list.png)

 - As long as Nomad is running, the Nomad UI is also running.
-It is hosted at the same address and port as the Nomad HTTP API under the /ui namespace.
+It is hosted at the same address and port as the Nomad HTTP API under the `/ui` namespace.
-- With Nomad running, visit [http://localhost:4646](http://localhost:4646/) to open the Nomad UI.
+- (If Vagrant) With Nomad running, visit [`http://localhost:4646`](http://localhost:4646/) to open the Nomad UI.
-- If you're using vagrant and can't connect, it's possible that Vagrant was unable to properly map the port from your host to the VM.
-Your vagrant up output will contain the new port mapping:
+  - If you can't connect, it's possible that Vagrant was unable to properly map the port from your host to the VM.
+  - Your `vagrant up` output will contain the new port mapping:

 ```shell
 ==> default: Fixed port collision for 4646 => 4646.
 Now on port 2200.